vipulshah2010/FirestoreMovies/README.md

 # FirestoreMovies
 Simple Movie application showcasing use of Firestore document based database.

 This application is built to showcase use of Firestore concepts at Google Devfest'17 Mumbai Android workshop.
-Clean architecture patterns/MVP/Dependency Injection are omitted in order to keep flow simple.

 ## Features